bropump/Manifesto/README.md

 - Listings can be done at any time by any exchange tag x.com/neirowoof if you have done so and thank you for supporting the community and the bropump spirit!
 - There is no team, hidden supply allocations or other issues that should cause issue for exchange listings.

-# Paid promotion and partnerships
+# No paid promotion and partnerships

 We're very excited that you are interested in promoting or partnering with Neiro bropump.
 As a corporation or individual you're able to intergrate and promote Neiro bropump within your own services without permission.
 If you do, tag x.com/neirowoof, the community does not collectively pay for promotion or KOL's.
 The best promotion is the people themselves!
 For partnerships where you would like to make a joint announcement, please dm the main X account or email contact@bropump.com, alternatively you may also join the telegram x.com/neirobropump.

+Great partnerships are built by community members, as an organisation looking to partner with the community you do may do so at anytime, integrations, listings and anything else is greatly appreciated.

 # Adding liquidity to NEIRO

 One of the greatest things that any community member or bropumper can do is to provide liquidity onchain.
 To do so please see the below raydium pool of the NEIRO/SOL pair.
-More liquidity and new pairs are greatly appreciated.
+More liquidity and new pairs are greatly appreciated. 👊⛽️

 ### Main NEIRO/SOL pair